By Geraldine Campbell

-So, what is canola?
-It was developed in Canada in the 1970s by cross-breeding rapeseed plants (they’re related to mustard seed), and dubbed “canola” after the words “Canadian oil.”
-(Also, the word “rapeseed” didn’t sound appealing to most consumers.)
-Canola was bred to be low in saturated fats—it contains the least of any common cooking oil—and low in erucic acid, a potentially harmful component that naturally occurs in rapeseed, and that has been linked to heart lesions in lab animals.
-While there is still some erucic acid present naturally in the canola plant, only 2% or less is allowed to be present in the canola on your supermarket shelf.
+Developed in Canada in the 1970s by cross-breeding rapeseed plants, it was dubbed “canola” after the words “Canadian oil.”
+(Also, most consumers thought the word “rapeseed” sounded unappealing.)
+It was bred to be low in saturated fat and erucic acid, a potentially harmful component that occurs naturally in rapeseed.
+While there’s still some erucic acid, the canola on your supermarket shelf contains 2% or less.